bereal/goddlywiki/README.md

 # goddlywiki
-A standalone app that serves TiddlyWiki from a local WebDAV server allowing seamless save experience
+A self-contained app that serves TiddlyWiki from a local WebDAV server with nicely working saving

 ## Installation: